masc-ucsc/docs/docs/pyrope/07b-structtype.md

 to a method, it behaves like a `final` keyword in most languages.

-There are also two ways to concatenate tuples in Pyrope. `t1 ++ t2` and `(...t1, ...t2)`:

-* `t1 ++ t2` concatenates each field in both tuples.
-Matching tuple-valued
-  fields are merged recursively.
-A compile error is generated when both sides define the same final field with different non-`nil` values.
+Tuples are concatenated with the `...` splice, `(...t1, ...t2)`: it inserts each tuple's fields into the new literal.
+Matching tuple-valued fields are merged recursively, and a compile error is generated when both sides define the same final field with different non-`nil` values.
+Private fields (leading underscore) are privatized and hence do not trigger an overload failure.

-* `(...t1, ...t2)` inserts in-place (TBD: not yet implemented).
-Like `++`, it
-  triggers a compile error if the same visible field is defined in both tuples.
-  Private fields (leading underscore) are privatized and hence do not trigger overload failure.

 ```pyrope